causiq/logary/README.md

 ### The Proxy – from Shipper to Router

-Proxies take inputs from Shippers or other Proxies which publish Messages using XPUB sockets:
+Proxies take inputs from Shippers or other Proxies that publish Messages using XPUB sockets:

 ``` bash